Requirements and procedures and policies related to student fees, charges and refund policies

 Written notification received by the Director of Residence Life:

-- In the first week* of class, will result in a refund of 75% of the quarter’s meal plan.
+- In the first week* of class, will result in a refund of 75% of the term’s meal plan.

-- In the second week* of class, will result in a refund of 50% of the quarter’s meal plan.
+- In the second week* of class, will result in a refund of 50% of the term’s meal plan.

-- In the third week* of class, will result in a refund of 25% of the quarter’s meal plan.
+- In the third week* of class, will result in a refund of 25% of the term’s meal plan.

 - After the third week* of class, will result in no refund.